psqlpy-python/psqlpy/README.md

-# Async PostgreSQL driver for Python written in Rust.
+# PSQLPy - Async PostgreSQL driver for Python written in Rust.

 Driver for PostgreSQL written fully in Rust and exposed to Python.
 *Normal documentation is in development.*